srinivas-vullamgunta/wp-nonces/README.md

-# WpNonceOOP
+# Wordpress Nonce OOP
-A compose package which serves the functionality of working with WordPress Nonces in object oriented environment
+A composer package which serves the functionality of WordPress Nonces with object oriented environment

 Table of contents:
  * [Requirements](#requirements)